Microarea/MagicLinkSamples/README.md

 This imply that some of the data are shared among companies (defined as "public" data), and some other are specific of the individual company ("private" data).
 To learn more about the CGM features, see: [Guide to use Corporate Group Management](http://www.microarea.it/MicroareaHelpCenter/Walkthrough-M4-CGM.ashx) (requires authentication).

-When transferring data via MagicLink it is then needed to take care about the fiscal company targeted by the transfer, especially when dealing with "private" data, as most of the documents are (i.e.: sales document, journal entries).
+When transferring data via MagicLink, it is then needed to take care about the fiscal company targeted by the transfer, especially when dealing with "private" data, as most of the documents are (i.e.: sales document, journal entries).

 This repository contains a sample about using the CGM via MagicLink, and below there is a step-by-step guide to create it.